calebmsword/cpp-notes/value category.md

 <br>
 </details>

-## Before C++11, Part Two: A Complete Definition of "lvalue"
+## Before C++11, Part Two: A Complete Definition of "lvalue" and "rvalue"

 In part one, we essentially defined lvalues as "expressions which can be provided to the `&` operator".
 However, C++ standard demands that functions names are considered lvalues, which is problematic for our definition because some functions cannot be provided to the `&` operator!
 If you overload a function, passing that function to `&` results in a compilation failure because that name actually refers to more than one subroutine--at compile time, which subroutine occurs is determined by the arguments provided to the function, something that is not present when you give only the function name to `&`.

 Furthermore, static member functions are are also treated as lvalues in C++.
-A static method is functionally equivalent to a regular function defined in a namespace, so this is a reasonable decision from the standard.
+A static method is functionally equivalent to a regular function defined in a namespace so this is a reasonable decision from the standard.

-We will amend this definition by simply appending to it.
-Therefore,
+We can account for this with a simple amendment to our original definition:

  - lvalues are either:
    1) *locatable* expressions; i.e. expressions which may be provided to the `&` operator,
-   2) names of functions,
+   2) names of functions, or
    3) static method member access.
+ - rvalues are:
+   - *latent* expressions; i.e., any expression that is not a function name or static method member access that cannot be provided to `&`.

 ```c++
 #include <iostream>